These are the classes I currently teach

 - Basic photographic theory

-- Discussing and, if desired, installing other smartphone camera apps
+- Discussing alternative smartphone camera apps

 - Suggestions for hand-holding your camera